 (b) Notice to Nonparty Witness: A notice of deposition shall be served on a nonparty witness.
-The notice shall state that the deposition is to be taken under Rule 74 and shall set forth the name of the party or parties seeking the deposition, the time and place proposed for the deposition, and the name of the officer before whom the deposition is to be taken.
-If the deposition is to be taken on written questions, then a copy of the written questions shall be annexed to the notice.
+The notice shall state that the deposition is to be taken under Rule 74 and shall set forth the name of the party or parties seeking the deposition, the time and place proposed for the deposition is to be taken on written questions, then a copy of the written questions shall be annexed to the notice.
 With respect to the deposition of an organization described in Rule 81(c), the notice shall also set forth the information required under that Rule, and the organization shall make the designation authorized by that Rule.